- What's different about editing fiction

 How does the course work?

 Editing Fiction has five units.
 Across the units there are exercises, model answers, and quizzes for self-assessment.
-Completion of the final exercise leads to your completion certificate being issued.

 How to enrol